wagnerfns/API-Graph/README.md

 To run the coverage ```coverage run -m pytest``` this will generate a .coverage file, then run ```coverage report```.

 ## Code Of Conduct
-Everyone interacting in the API Graph project's codebases is expected to follow the [code of conduct](https://github.com/wagnernegrao/API-Graph/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the graphy project's codebases is expected to follow the [code of conduct](https://github.com/wagnernegrao/graphy/blob/master/CODE_OF_CONDUCT.md).

 ## How contribuit
-If you want to contribute to adding other features, follow the instruction in [contributing](https://github.com/wagnernegrao/API-Graph/blob/master/CONTRIBUTING.md).
+If you want to contribute to adding other features, follow the instruction in [contributing](https://github.com/wagnernegrao/graphy/blob/master/CONTRIBUTING.md).

 ## Licence
 GPLv3